kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 ```

-## iOS Setup
+## iOS Setup - Not supported yet

 In the iOS Player Settings, the `Target minimum iOS Version` must be set to 8.1 or newer.

+Note: if you plan on doing any native iOS developement on the plugin, there are some changes that need to be made to the KinSDK, KinUtil and Sodium Xcode projects.
+They all need to have bitcode enabled and "build active achitectures only" set to no so that you can get debug symobols.

 ## Get Started

-### Connecting to a Service Provider
+### Connecting to a service provider

-Create a new `KinClient`, with an `Environment` enum that provides details of how to access the Kin blockchain end point.
-Environment provides the predefined `Environment.TEST` and `Environment.PRODUCTION` values.
+Create a new `KinClient`, with an `Environment` enum that provides details of how to access the kin blockchain end point, Environment provides the predefined `Environment.TEST` and `Environment.PRODUCTION`.

 `appId` is a 4 character string which represent the application id which will be added to each transaction.

-`appId` must contain only upper and/or lower case letters and/or digits and that the total string length is exactly 4.
+appId must contain only upper and/or lower case letters and/or digits and that the total string length is exactly 4.

-An optional parameter is `storeKey` which can be used to create a multiple sets of Kin accounts.
+An optional parameter is `storeKey` which can be used to create a multiple accounts data set,
+each different `storeKey` will have a separate data, an example use-case - store multiple users accounts separately.

-The example below creates a `KinClient` that will be used to connect to the Kin test environment:
+The example below creates a `KinClient` that will be used to connect to the kin test network:

 ```csharp
 kinClient = new KinClient( Environment.TEST, "1acd" )
 ```

-### Creating and Retrieving a Kin Account
+### Creating and retrieving a KIN account

-The first time you use `KinClient` you need to create a new Kin wallet and an associated Kin account.
-The Kin wallet is stored on the user's client device and holds a public/private key pair.
-The private key remains securely stored in the local wallet while the public key will become the address of the Kin account added to the Kin blockchain.
+The first time you use `KinClient` you need to create a new account, the details of the created account will be securely stored on the device.
 Multiple accounts can be created using `AddAccount`.

 ```csharp
 KinAccount account;